mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 {{% /callout %}}

 {{% callout warning %}}
 The installation instructions in this post are <u>**not to be used on WURclient desktops or laptops**</u>!
-For a WURclient desktop or laptop see the post: [Custom R installation on a WURclient](/post/2021/01/24/r-installation-wurclient/) (will become available soon).
+For a WURclient desktop or laptop see the post: [Custom R installation on a WURclient](/post/2021/01/24/r-installation-wurclient/).
 {{% /callout %}}

 Two ways to install R are offered here: